Dalat City - Flowers, Food and Crazy Mazes

 It looks small from the outside….

 Through some clever redesign, or possibly magic, the small bar becomes a sprawling maze of themed rooms, tiny staircases, dead ends, secret doors and tight passages.
-You go down a floor into the basement to start but quickly lose track of where you are as there are far more floors and levels than a 3 story building should contain!
+You go down a floor into the basement to start but quickly lose track of where you are - there are far more floors and levels than a 3 story building should contain!

-After clambering around, getting lost and attempting to balance a beer can whilst squeezing through a small hole at the top of a ladder, you will eventually find yourself in the top 2 floors where the upper bar, seating and balcony are.
+After clambering around, getting lost and attempting to balance a beer can whilst squeezing through a small hole at the top of a ladder, you will eventually find yourself on the top 2 floors where the upper bar, seating and balcony are.
 The upper bar marks the end of the maze and rewards you with a nice view of Da Lat.... and the KFC across the street.

 Before coming to the Maze Bar we were prepared for disappointment, ready for it to be an overhyped expensive tourist gimmick.
 We were very happy to be proved wrong!